Starvin' Marvin: Plot

 After seeing a commercial about starving children in Africa, Cartman, Stan, Kenny and Kyle send money to Sally Struthers' charity organization, the Christian Children's Fund.
 They do not care about the cause, but want the free sports watch that comes with the sponsorship.
 However, due to a miscommunication, an Ethiopian boy is delivered to the boys instead of the watch.
 Although initially shocked, the four boys befriend him, and Cartman names the boy Starvin' Marvin ("Marvin" being given to him by the apparent pronunciation of his name when he was talking in his native language).
 Meanwhile, mobs of wild turkeys begin attacking and killing South Park residents.
-The mad scientist Dr. Mephisto tries to warn Mayor McDaniels that genetically engineered turkeys he had been breeding to feed to the poor have gone crazy and are now attacking humans.
-Mephisto is instead ignored and ridiculed by McDaniels.
+The mad scientist Dr. Mephesto tries to warn Mayor McDaniels that genetically engineered turkeys he had been breeding to feed to the poor have gone crazy and are now attacking humans.
+Mephesto is instead ignored and ridiculed by McDaniels.

-The boys take Marvin to an all-you-can-eat buffet, where he is shocked by how much food the townsfolk consume compared to his home country, and by how wasteful Cartman is with his food.
+The boys take Marvin to an all-you-can-eat buffet, where he is shocked by how much food the townsfolk consume compared with his home country, and by how wasteful Cartman is with his food.
 Back at school, Mr. Garrison announces the food drive is a failure because students have brought in only a few cans of creamed corn.
 The boys present Marvin to the class during show and tell, after which Mr. Garrison and Principal Victoria tell the boys they will have to call the Red Cross and send Marvin home.
-Meanwhile, Dr. Mephisto shows Chef that the turkey DNA is growing so rapidly that the turkeys might take over the world if they are not stopped.
+Meanwhile, Dr. Mephesto shows Chef that the turkey DNA is growing so rapidly that the turkeys might take over the world if they are not stopped.